 Apart from attending coaching courses and improving their level of coaching qualification, a staff can improve his current abilities by spending time on the training ground working with the players.
 Here it’s most likely that you will see ‘younger’ staffs attributes improve little by little over several seasons, especially if he has gone from coaching qualification continental A licence to PRO licence, or from national to continental.

 Further Tips on buying 5-star coaches

-I recommend to set the search filter for all these attributes to a minimum of 14, but if you are playing in a lower league, you will need to lower the attribute level.
+I recommend to set the search filter for all these attributes to a minimum of 14, but if you are playing in a lower league, you will need to lower the attribute level (depending on the average of the league).
 The clubs reputation, the leagues location and your scouting knowledge will influence the amount of possible targets with a decent level of the three general coaching attributes.